EnzoR90/Enzo_Portfolios_Repository/final-project-part-three-EnzoRodriguez.md

 Overall, I really enjoyed creating my data story from the various medium and methods available to us.
 I am privilege to learn these from Professor Goranson, that led to me to effectively use them in the final visualization and data story design.
 I absolutely love the creative process that is involved in the finalization of the design, I took it upon myself to really be thoughtful on each steps of the process since I believe that something will float that I would never think by just doing one go of the final design.

+As evidence of my discussion above, I was able to add nuance discussion

 Return to [home page](README.md)